yogeshgirdhar/rost-ros/readme.txt

 cell.width:=160  split the input image into windows of size 160x160

-There are many more options, but you probably don't care about them.
-Let me know if you have any questions
+There are many more options.
+To see them open the launch file.